Training Language Models for Social Deduction with Multi-Agent Reinforcement Learning

 Sample 1

-Through the discussion, Player 1 learns that Player 3 was the imposter.
+Through the discussion, Player Pink learns that Player Blue is the imposter.

 Sample 2